6.4. Analysis of evaluation results#

 6.4.1.3.
 Example 2#

 How do we know if A is better than B?
-How does behaviour of A differ from B?
+How does the behavior of A differ from B?
 How do we characterize the differences between A and B?

-First idea: In the previous example we already demonstrated the usefulness of illustrations.
-One of the all-time favourite illustrations is to plot the original sound signal (or its spectrogram) side-by-side with the frame-by-frame measurement results.
+First idea: In the previous example, we demonstrated the usefulness of illustrations.
+One of my all-time favorite illustrations is to plot the original sound signal (or its spectrogram) side-by-side with the frame-by-frame measurement results.

 6.4.1.4.
 Informative illustrations 2#